wxwx1993/GPSmatching/README.md

 [`AB_MSE`](https://github.com/wxwx1993/GPSmatching/tree/master/SimulationCode/AB_MSE) contains the code to calculate the absolute bias and root mean squared error (RMSE) for the matching estimator and estimators from altenative approaches.
 It will generate Table 1, and Table S.4, 6-7.

 ## The R package for the manuscript "Matching on generalized propensity scores with continuous exposures".
 [`CausalGPS`](https://github.com/NSAPH-Software/CausalGPS/tree/develop) is an R package that implements a collection of algorithms to provide end-to-end solutions for causal inference with continuous exposures.
-As the core of the \textbf{CausalGPS} package, it provides computationally efficient implementations of the proposed GPS matching approach.
+As the core of the CausalGPS package, it provides computationally efficient implementations of the proposed GPS matching approach.
 Much of the simulation code has been incorporated into the CausalGPS package.

 ## Installation